-It is important to read all the instructions contained in the manual, together with those contained in the engine and alternator manuals.
-These instructions will ensure that the generating set you have purchased will give you satisfactory operation for a long time.
+It is important to read the instructions contained in the manual, along with the instructions in the engine and alternator manuals.
+Following that advice along with the following daily maintenance checks will ensure that the generator that you have purchased will give you satisfactory operation for a long time.

-1. Check the water level- no radiator or hose leaks.
+- Check the water level daily – ensure there are no radiator leaks or hose leaks.

-4. Ensure that the fuel tank is full, Check cap is on.
+- Ensure that the fuel tank is full.
+Check cap is on.

-8. Emergency Stop is OUT and NOT pushed in
+- Emergency Stop should be OUT, and NOT pushed in.

-9. Check the control panel lights are on and visible
+- Daily check the control panel lights are on and visible.

-11.Check the air vents are clear of debris and dust
+- Daily check the air vents are clear of debris and dust.

-12. Check that the 13 amp supply to the battery charger and water heater are connected and remain turned ON
+- Daily check that the 13 amp supply to the battery charger and water heater are connected and remain turned ON.

-After you have checked everything you may wish to start the engine by means of the key start, start push-button or by remote PowerContinuity App
+After you have carried out the Generator Maintenance Daily Checks you may wish to start the engine by means of the key start, start push-button or by remote PowerContinuity app.

-See photos below as a guide of what to check each day
+See photos below as a guide of generator maintenance daily checks

-Do remember to Load Bank your generator once a year for peak performamce.
+Remember to load bank your generator once a year for peak performance.
 Testing OFF load will lead to wet stacking issues.